 Our continued operations will depend on whether we can successfully raise additional funds through equity and/or debt financing.
 Such additional funds may not become available on acceptable terms, if at all, and we cannot assure you that any additional funding we do obtain will be sufficient to meet our needs in the long term.
-Through June 30, 2013, we had raised approximately \$13.5 million through capital contributions and notes payable from Retrophin shareholders and related parties.
+Since inception, through September 30, 2013, we had raised approximately \$38.5 million through capital contributions and notes payable from Retrophin shareholders and related parties.